Download our FREE smartphone app today!

 Summative Assessment

 In Year 1 and 2, we use mastery statements to determine whether children have mastered a topic.
-E.g. ‘Child A name 4 parts of flowering plant.”
-These statements are set by teachers and subject leaders to ensure coverage of the National Curriculum and are discussed at the end of a unit to explore what topics need to be recovered and which are secure.
+E.g. ‘Child A can name function of roots and leaves in a flowering plant’.
+These statements are set by teachers and subject leaders to ensure coverage of the National Curriculum and are discussed at the end of a unit to explore what topics need to be re-covered and which are secure.

 Final Outcomes